grammyjs/website/STYLE.md

 + grammY runner
 ```

-# 2
+## 2

 Use American English.
 This refers to both spelling and punctuation.
-After all, the source code is written in AmE, too.
+After all, the source code is written in American English, too.

 ## 3